ajedkrap/unnispick_test/README.md

 **Step 4: Run Application**

-Run the application to desired platform, make sure check which platform is available by run `flutter devices`:
+Make sure check which platform is available by run `flutter devices`.
+For Android, emulator configuration available at AVD section in Android Studio.
+For iOS, simulator configutation available in Xcode.
+Run the application to desired platform:

 ```
 flutter run